 The latest edition of Chicago provides detailed guidelines for electronic publications, details that the digital world has been anxiously awaiting.
 Those of us who remember the days before the Internet was the primary means for publishing and communications will appreciate the many questions that arise when writing for electronic publication, questions that went unanswered for many years.

 Some of the new electronic recommendations address websites and other online content as well as e-books.
 There’s also a revamped appendix that provides guidelines for production and workflow in the electronic environment while the glossary has been expanded to include vocabulary associated with both electronic and print publishing.

 If you’re not ready for a style and grammar guide that has over 1000 pages, then you might be more comfortable starting out with something slimmer, like Strunk & White’s The Elements of Style (4th Edition).
 If you’re writing for a particular publication, then you should check with the editor or manager to see if there is an established style guide that you should use.
 When no other style guide is specified, Chicago is the one to use, especially if you’re writing fiction or creative nonfiction.

-For more recommendations, visit my Books page, and keep on writing!
+For more recommendations, visit our writing resources category, and keep on writing!